 The Library Project is dedicated to improving the quality of education that children receive at under-financed schools by providing two simple programs; Children’s School Libraries and Teacher’s Libraries.
-In 2015 we’ll be launching a third program, Orphanage Libraries.

-Our Three Programs
+Our Two Programs

 School Libraries — We donate School Libraries to help improve children’s literacy.
 Through this program, students gain access to a beautiful school library providing fun and interesting children’s books that spark their imaginations and promote a lifelong love of reading.
 Our School Libraries are a fun place where children can enjoy reading.
 Colorful tables, chairs, bookshelves, and posters decorate this “child friendly” area.
 Children’s books are a luxury to have in rural Asia and unfortunately are a rarity in many primary schools.
 Having fun, educational books easily available helps to encourage independent learning, intellectual curiosity, and a lifelong passion for reading.